 6. Activate your data.
 Put your data to work by using it to personalize your marketing messages and improve your customer experience.

-By following these tips, you can develop a strong first party data strategy that will help you achieve your marketing goals.
+By following these tips, you can develop a strong first-party data strategy that will help you achieve your marketing goals.

 Remarketing is a marketing strategy that allows businesses to target ads to customers who have already shown an interest in their products or services.
 Remarketing is typically done through online ads, but it can also be done through direct mail and television ads.

-1st party data can be used for other marketing strategies as well, such as segmentation and targeting.
+First-party data can be used for other marketing strategies as well, such as segmentation and targeting.
 Segmentation is the process of dividing a target market into smaller groups.
 Targeting is the process of selecting a group of customers to target with a specific marketing message.

-1st party data can be used for other marketing strategies as well, such as personalization.
+First-party data can be used for other marketing strategies as well, such as personalization.
 Personalization is the process of tailoring a marketing message to a specific customer.
 Personalization can be done through email, direct mail, and website personalization.

-1st party data can be used for other marketing strategies as well, such as lead generation.
+First-party data can be used for other marketing strategies as well, such as lead generation.
 Lead generation is the process of finding potential customers who may be interested in a product or service.
 Lead generation can be done through online forms, surveys, and customer loyalty programs.

-Yes, first party data can be shared with other parties.
+Yes, first-party data can be shared with other parties.
 However, it is important to know with whom the data will be shared and for what purpose, as well as to have a clear understanding of the security and confidentiality measures that will be in place.
-First party data is typically collected by organizations through direct interactions with individuals, such as when they visit a website, sign up for a newsletter, or make a purchase.
-This data can be extremely valuable, as it can be used to better understand and serve customers and prospects.
-When sharing first party data, it is important to consider the following:-The sensitivity of the data.
+First-party data is typically collected by organizations through direct interactions with individuals, such as when they visit a website, sign up for a newsletter, or make a purchase.
+This data can be extremely valuable, as it can be used to understand better and serve customers and prospects.
+When sharing first-party data, it is important to consider the following:-The sensitivity of the data.
 Some data, such as health information, is more sensitive than others and should be treated accordingly.

 -The confidentiality measures that will be in place.
 It is important to ensure that the data will be kept confidential and will not be shared with any unauthorized parties.

-When sharing first party data, it is important to consider the potential risks and benefits.
+When sharing first-party data, it is important to consider the potential risks and benefits.
 By sharing data, organizations can gain valuable insights into their customers and prospects.
 However, it is important to ensure that the data is shared in a way that is safe, secure, and confidential.

-There are four key tenets to a data first strategy:
+There are four key tenets to a data-first strategy: